 In this post, we will outline three incident response playbooks for MITRE ATT&CK Technique T1566: Phishing.
 This technique poses a serious risk due to its ability to take advantage of human error.
-Phishing remains a time-drain on security teams, but when using Smart SOAR to integrate your security tools, you can automate dozens of tasks per alert, giving teams the freedom to work on more demanding threats.
+Phishing remains a time-drain on security teams.
+Smart SOAR can help operationalize your phishing incident response playbook, automating dozens of tasks per alert, giving teams the freedom to work on more demanding threats.

 Phishing is a technique where adversaries trick users into revealing sensitive information, such as usernames, passwords, or credit card details, by impersonating a trustworthy entity in digital communications.
 Indicators of compromise associated with this technique include suspicious email communications, anomalous network traffic, and abnormal user behavior.
 By detecting these indicators, organizations can proactively mitigate potential attacks.

 In the enrichment stage, we collect activity logs on the user, and their machine, to identify suspicious activity that indicates that the user’s account or device has been compromised.
 Additionally, Office 365’s “Fetch Related Events” command can retrieve common emails across the enterprise that may indicate a larger phishing campaign.

 At the same time, Zscaler’s API lets us upload files to its sandbox and retrieve the reports automatically, helping users classify the threat as malicious or benign.

 If the phishing attempt was successful, we can deactivate the user, isolate the host from the network, quarantine the file, and block the email and any URLs associated with the threat.
 These are comprehensive containment commands that are available out-of-the-box and are capable of stopping an adversary from capitalizing on a compromised account.